galacemiguel/fluid-system/README.md

   <img src="https://user-images.githubusercontent.com/7394331/64905228-9566ff00-d6c4-11e9-9a07-25a796d9777d.png" width="75%" />
 </p>

-This technique extends beyond just font sizes and can be used with any ordinal scale in your design, like a space scale for margin and padding, or even a scale for sizes to control width and height.
+This technique extends beyond just font sizes and can be used with any [CSS lengths](https://css-tricks.com/the-lengths-of-css/) scale in your design, like a space scale for margin and padding, or even a scale for sizes to control width and height.

 You can read more about the technique [here](https://css-tricks.com/between-the-lines/).

 ## Quick Start 🏊‍♀️

 Convinced?
-Install Fluid System onto your project.
+Install Fluid System on your project.

 ```
-yarn add fluid-system
+npm install fluid-system
 ```

 Make sure your `breakpoints` and the scales you wish to use in your design are defined in your [theme object](https://github.com/system-ui/theme-specification).
 Then, define a `fluidStart` alias on your `breakpoints`.